korak1111/autoPeachPicking/README.md

 # Autonomous Peach Picking

-## A github for FYDP Gorup 60 W2022
+## A github for FYDP Group 60 W2022